 As explained in the bathtub analogy, your company will need to reduce emissions and increase carbon removals.

-To avoid or reduce emissions, the company can invest in energy efficiency or in powering the business with renewable energy.
-On top of that, the company can help to reduce the emissions of others by developing low-carbon technologies, services and products.
+To avoid or reduce emissions, the company can invest in energy efficiency or power the business with renewable energy.
+Besides, companies can contribute to fighting climate change by developing low-carbon products, services and low-carbon technologies that reduce their customers’ carbon emissions.

 The company can also decide to invest in low-carbon projects inside of its value chain, also called insetting or outside of its value chain by using offsets.